Applying for a reduced earning capacity pension

 -

-Proof that is not included in the insurance history, for example:
+Documents not included in the insurance history, such as:

 - Offset certificates